raphaelmansuy/digital_palace/40-the-impatients_serie/2024-03-29_git_comprehensive_impatients.md

 1. Create Git aliases for common operations or workflows in your project.
 2. Write a script to automate a Git-related task or process in your development workflow.
-3. Explore Git's built-in scripting capabilitiesSure, let's continue exploring more advanced Git concepts and techniques.
+3. Explore Git's built-in scripting capabilities

 ### Git Refspecs

 Git refspecs (reference specifications) are a way to specify which remote branches or references should be fetched, pushed, or mapped during Git operations.
 Understanding refspecs can be useful when working with complex remote repository configurations or when you need to customize the behavior of Git's remote operations.